wetix/centrifugo/docs/content/server/authentication.md

 ## Claims

-Credential claims are: `user`, `exp`, `info` and `b64info`.
+Centrifugo uses the following claims in JWT: `sub`, `exp`, `info` and `b64info`.
 What do they mean?
 Let's describe in detail.

-### user
+### sub

-This is simple - it's an ID of current application user (**as string**).
+This is a standard JWT claim which must contain an ID of current application user (**as string**).

-If your user not currently authenticated in your application but you want to let him connect to Centrifugo anyway you can use empty string as user ID.
+If your user is not currently authenticated in your application but you want to let him connect to Centrifugo anyway you can use empty string as user ID in this `sub` claim.
 This is called anonymous access.
 In this case `anonymous` option must be enabled in Centrifugo configuration for channels that client will subscribe to.

 ### exp